Global Leadership Council

 Richard (Dick) Conniff

-Mr. Conniff is the President & Chief Operating Officer of Focus Business Bank.
+Mr. Conniff is a former President & Chief Operating Officer of Focus Business Bank.
 Prior to this, he was Chief Executive officer and Chairman of Heritage Commerce Corporation Mr. Conniff has been President and COO of Heritage Commerce Corp since 2000; President and Chief Executive Officer of Heritage Bank East Bay, a wholly-owned subsidiary of Heritage Commerce Corp, from 1998 to 2000; President and Chief Executive Officer of Acacia Bank, an industrial loan company, from 1997 to 1998; and Senior Vice President and Chief Financial Officer of South Valley Bancorporation from 1995 to 1997.

 Joseph C. Consul